JBrandonS/MLPNG/README.md

 The `datagen.py` script generates the alms and patches.

+> **Note:**
+>
-**Note:** It's recommended to use slurm job arrays for this script.
-If you change the value in the `datagen/datagen.sbatch` file, make sure to update the `narray` value in your settings file to match the size of the job arrays.
+> It's recommended to use slurm job arrays for this script.
+If you change the value in the `sbatch/datagen.sbatch` file, make sure to update the `narray` value in your settings file to match the size of the job arrays.
 This ensures the `combiner` and `estimator` scripts handle the data correctly.
+I may possibly automate this later.

-### Data Combination
+#### Data Combination

 After data generation, if you're using job arrays, the data will be in separate files per job.
 You can use the `combiner.py` script to combine the data into a single file.
 Simply point it to the correct settings file.
+See the `datagen.sh` script for an example of how to automate this.

-### Data Estimation
+#### Data Estimation

 The `estimator` script applies the KSW estimator to the data.
 Point it to the correct settings file.
 This script also 'finalizes' the data by removing the `.nc` at the end of the file name.

-### Simplified Data Generation
+#### Simplified Data Generation

 For convenience, a `datagenerator.sh` script is provided.
 To use it:

 1. Make any necessary changes to your settings file.
-2. Check the sbatch file in `datagen/datagen.sbatch`.
+2. Check the sbatch file in `sbatch/datagen.sbatch`.
 You may need to correct the array number to match the settings you will be using.
-Check and change the conda env used in all the `sbatch` files in `datagen/`.
+Check and change the conda env used in all the `sbatch` files in `sbatch/`.
 3. Point the `datagen.sh` script to the correct settings file and run it.

-You might want to use the command `nohup bash datagenerator.sh &`.
-This runs the script in the background (`&`) and keeps the process running if your connection drops (`nohup`). **This script is safe to run on the log-in nodes as it does no intensive work and spends most of its time idle**.
+For large runs you will want to use the command `nohup bash datagenerator.sh &`.
+This runs the script in the background (`&`) and keeps the process running if your connection drops (`nohup`).
+Once ran it will be save to log out of your ssh connection. **This script is safe to run on the log-in nodes as it does no intensive work and spends most of its time idle**.

 ### Training

-TODO
+The training pipeline is very simple.
+From superpod,

+0. Ensure your data is fully generated and avaible on the superpod filesystem.
+1. Create your model, follow the example in `scripts/isensee_attn.py`, or any of the other model files.
+2. Point the `trainer.sh` script to the correct settings files you would like to train on and point the `sbatch $JOB1 "scripts/isensee_attn.py" "$SETTINGSFILE"` line to the correct model file.
+3. Run the `trainer.sh` script.

 ## Some Notes